Frank Yallop: Fresno FC (2018–2019)

 Yallop was announced on 26 July 2017 as General Manager of the newly established Fresno FC, an expansion team for the 2018 USL season.
+The team finished their inaugural season in 12th place out of 17 in the Western Conference, four places outside of a playoff spot.
+The next season would see Fresno vastly improve in quality on the field, finishing in 3rd place out of 18 teams in the West, good for their first ever playoff appearance.
+Fresno's playoff run ended as soon as it began, losing in an upset at home against expansion side El Paso Locomotive who had finished in 6th place.
+Fresno FC would fold following the end of the 2019 USL Championship season, citing an inability to find a suitable location for the club to play at long term.

 Las Vegas Lights FC (2020)

-On 29 June 2020, Yallop was hired in a caretaker role to replace Eric Wynalda as head coach of Las Vegas Lights FC a month before the 2020 USL Championship season was set to resume.
+On 29 June 2020, Yallop returned to coaching for the first time since 2017 when he was hired in a caretaker role to replace Eric Wynalda as head coach of Las Vegas Lights FC, a month before the 2020 USL Championship season was set to resume.
 Yallop had made it official at the time of his hire that he would not pursue the head coaching role after the end of the season.
-Wynalda had managed Las Vegas for a single match of the 2020 USL season before a pause was brought on due to the COVID-19 pandemic.
+Wynalda had coached Las Vegas for a single match of the 2020 USL season before a pause was brought on due to the COVID-19 pandemic.
 Las Vegas would finish the season fifth place out of five teams in their regional group, and fifteenth of eighteen teams in the Western Conference.

-Monterey Bay FC (2021–)
+Monterey Bay FC (2021–2024)

-On 22 April 2021, it was announced that Yallop would be serving as head coach for Monterey Bay FC in addition to acting as sporting director.
+On February 1, 2021, it was announced that Monterey Bay FC would be joining the USL Championship as an expansion side.
+This club was primarily owned by Ray Beshoff, and the result of Fresno FC folding two years prior.
+Yallop was initially announced as sporting director, a similar role to what he had held previously with Fresno.
+Yallop would be announced in April as taking on the additional role of head coach for Monterey Bay FC in addition to acting as sporting director.
 Former Earthquakes captain Ramiro Corrales would serve as Yallop's sole assistant coach.
-Corrales played under Yallop during both of the manager's stints with the San Jose Earthquakes.
+Corrales played under Yallop during both of the coach's stints with the San Jose Earthquakes.
 Monterey Bay FC began their first USL Championship season in March 2022.
 The club achieved their first professional win on 29 March, in their third match of the 2022 USL Championship season.

+Yallop and assistant coach Ramiro Corrales were both released from their positions on July 31, 2024.